lspcontainers/dockerfiles/README.md

 # dockerfiles

-Dockerfiles for all LSPs used with lspcontainers.
+Dockerfiles for all LSPs used with `lspcontainers`.

 ## Installation